 Vacuum moulding is traditionally one of the oldest and most common types of processing plastic materials.
 It is common to see a variety of vacuum moulded products throughout our daily lives.

 The sheet is then cooled using air and water mist or water cooling through some tools.
-This is the simplest terms of explanation but behind the scenes is a science which takes into account sheet stretch, pneumatic and hydraulic pressures and vacuums, as well as a range of specifically tuned heating temperatures to ensure speed and specific application are continuously meet.
+This is the simplest term of explanation but behind the scenes is a science which takes into account sheet stretch, pneumatic and hydraulic pressures and vacuums, as well as a range of specifically tuned heating temperatures to ensure speed and specific application, are continuously met.

 There is literally no limitation as to what plastics can be vacuum moulded.
 We have the capacity to mould from 0.38mm all the way up to 12mm thickness.
 Our machines have the capability of moulding sheets 3500mm x 2500mm with an overall draw depth of 1000mm.